FleetPartners Continues Aggressive Share Buy-Back

 Eclipx Group Ltd. (AU:FPR) has released an update.

-FleetPartners Group Limited, listed as FPR on the ASX, has actively continued its stock buy-back initiative, purchasing an additional 137,458 ordinary fully paid shares on the previous day.
-The buy-back is part of an ongoing strategy, as the total number of shares bought back has reached 57,625,308.
-This update is the latest in a series, following the initial notification on May 5, 2022.
+FleetPartners Group Limited has released an update on its ongoing stock buy-back program, announcing the acquisition of an additional 111,340 ordinary fully paid shares on the previous day.
+This buy-back is part of a larger initiative that has seen the company repurchase a total of 57,762,766 shares to date.
+The announcement made on May 29, 2024, reaffirms FleetPartners’ commitment to the buy-back scheme first notified on May 5, 2022.

 For further insights into AU:FPR stock, check out TipRanks’ Stock Analysis page.